Absulit/points/README.md

 >
 > Statically accessing a variable, thus establishing it as a part of the shader’s resource interface.

-The last point is the reason, declaring a variable and not using it is against the spect.
+The last point is the reason, declaring a variable and not using it is against the spec.
 So if we declare it, we use it, and since `params` is there by default, we have to reference it.

 ```rust
 // frag.js